BalduinLandolt/createStemmaR/README.md

 ### What it does

-The script reads a trivial sample data set. (i.e. aligned data matrix)
+The script reads a provided trivial sample data set and creates a random one.

-From the input data it calculates an NJ-tree and plots it.
+For both of them, it calculates a couple of different trees, using multiple alorithms.

+Then it plots dendrograms for these trees.

 ### To Do

-- more kinds of tree calculation
+So far so well.

 ## Workflow